 Can Omniplasma be delivered to the clinical chemical laboratory?

 Yes, that is possible.
-Sanquin has focussed its way of working on supplying clinical chemical laboratories.
+Prothya has focused its way of working on supplying clinical chemical laboratories.
 To this end, an agreement between a hospital pharmacist and a clinical chemical laboratory is required.
 The hospital can draw this up itself or make use of an existing format.
 The text in this format cannot be changed.
 As Omniplasma is a medicine, the hospital pharmacist remains responsible.

 Why is Omniplasma supplied per 10 units?